 - overturn the decisions of an investigator, member of an investigation team or junior prosecutor;

-- appoint or replace a supervisory prosecutor or prosecutor/officer conducting the proceedings, if supervision and prosecution are not fully guaranteed, or assume responsibility himself or herself;
+- appoint or replace a supervisory prosecutor or prosecutor/officer conducting the proceedings, if supervision and prosecution are not fully guaranteed, or assume responsibility themselves;

 - request that another immediate superior be appointed for the investigator, or assign the criminal investigation to a different investigative body.

-By decision of a senior prosecutor, a prosecutor may be included within an investigation team; the officer conducting the proceedings may require the prosecutor to perform one or more tasks in relation to the proceedings.
+By decision of a senior prosecutor, a prosecutor may be included in an investigation team; the officer conducting the proceedings may require the prosecutor to perform one or more procedural tasks.

-The constitutional foundation for the judiciary is Articles 82 to 86 of the Constitution of the Republic of Latvia (Latvijas konstitūcija), pursuant to which justice is rendered solely by the courts.
-Judges are independent and answerable only to the law.
-The judiciary is governed by the Law on judicial power.
-Under Latvian laws and regulations, judges are national civil servants.
+The constitutional basis for the judiciary is Articles 82 to 86 of the Constitution of the Republic of Latvia (Latvijas konstitūcija), pursuant to which justice is rendered solely by the courts.
+Judges are independent and answerable to the law only.
+The judiciary is regulated by the Law on the judiciary.
+Under Latvian legislation, judges are civil servants.

 Public authorities, social and political organisations and other legal and natural persons must respect and abide by the independence of the courts and the immunity of judges.
-Nobody has the right to request that a judge give account of or provide explanations for how a particular case has been considered, or to interfere in the administration of justice, irrespective of the purpose for which this is done.
-While fulfilling his or her responsibilities in respect of the administration of justice, a judge is inviolable.
+Nobody has the right to request that a judge give account of or provide explanations for how a particular case has been considered, or to intervene in the administration of justice, irrespective of the purpose for which this is done.
+Judges are protected by judicial immunity whilst fulfilling their responsibilities in respect of the administration of justice.
 The office of judge is incompatible with membership of any political party or other political organisation.

 Role and duties

-The task of a judge is to administer justice in civil, administrative and criminal cases in accordance with the law.
+It is the job of judges to administer justice in civil, administrative and criminal cases in accordance with the law.

-In civil cases, judges hear and decide disputes relating to the protection of natural and legal persons’ civil, labour, family and other rights and legitimate interests.
+In civil cases, judges hear and settle disputes relating to the protection of the rights (civil, employment, family, etc.) and legitimate interests of natural and legal persons.

-In criminal cases, judges hear accusations brought against persons and take decisions on the validity of those accusations.
-Judges may acquit innocent persons or declare persons guilty of a criminal offence and impose a penalty on them.
+In criminal cases, judges hear charges brought against persons and decide on their merits.
+Judges may acquit innocent persons or find persons guilty of a criminal offence and impose a penalty on them.

-In administrative cases, judges exercise judicial review over the lawfulness of the actions of the executive (the administrative acts they issue or the conduct they adopt) and consider disputes arising from any relationship governed by public law.
+In administrative cases, judges exercise judicial review over the lawfulness of actions by the executive (administrative acts issued by authorities or specific actions taken by them) and consider disputes arising from any relationship governed by public law.
 Judges also clarify the legal rights and obligations of private individuals under public law.
-In administrative infringement cases, judges hear and decide matters relating to the commission of administrative infringements.
+In administrative infringement cases, judges hear and settle cases relating to the commission of administrative infringements.

-The professional obligations of judges cover all the obligations of judges and courts under procedural law.
+The professional duties of judges cover all the duties of judges and courts under procedural law.

-The judiciary has its own National Courts Portal, the content of which is currently available only in Latvian.
-It contains information on the Latvian courts system, a list of Latvian courts and judges, court statistics, a brief description of the procedures applicable in various court proceedings, highlighting their main characteristics and the main differences between them, and information on how to bring cases before the judicial authorities.
-It provides access to a selection of topical court judgments, a schedule of court hearings and other information.
+The judiciary has its own portal, the Latvian National Courts Portal, which is currently available in Latvian only.
+This gives details of Latvia’s court system, a list of Latvian courts and judges, court statistics and a brief description of the procedures applicable in various court proceedings, highlighting their main features and differences, and information on how to bring cases before the judicial authorities.

 Court reports are also published on the website of the Courts Office.

-In Latvia the following may practise as lawyers, subject to certain conditions:
+In Latvia, the following may practise as lawyers:

-- citizens of European Union Member States that have obtained qualifications to practise as a lawyer in any European Union Member State (lawyers of EU Member States);
+- nationals of European Union Member States who have qualified to practise as a lawyer/advocate in any European Union Member State (lawyers of EU Member States);

-- foreign lawyers (other than lawyers from EU Member States that can practise in Latvia in accordance with international agreements on legal assistance binding on Latvia.
+- foreign lawyers (other than lawyers from EU Member States) who may practise in Latvia in accordance with international agreements on legal assistance that are binding on Latvia.

-All certified lawyers in Latvia are independent members of the legal profession who have joined together to form the Latvian Bar Association (Latvijas Zvērinātu advokātu kolēģija), an independent national professional body.
-The bodies comprising the Latvian Bar Association are the general assembly of certified lawyers, the Latvian Council of Certified Lawyers, the Audit Committee and the Disciplinary Committee.
+All sworn lawyers (advocates) are independent members of the legal profession who have joined together as the Latvian Collegium of Sworn Advocates (Latvijas Zvērinātu advokātu kolēģija), which is an independent national professional body of sworn advocates.
+The bodies comprising the Latvian Collegium of Sworn Advocates are the general assembly of Sworn Advocates, the Latvian Council of Sworn Advocates, the Audit Committee and the Disciplinary Committee.

-Information on the activities of the Latvian Bar Association and the Latvian Council of Certified Lawyers, laws and regulations on lawyers and the courts in which they practise (including contact information) and information on other issues concerning thelegal profession in Latvia can be found on the website of the Latvian Council of Certified Lawyers.
+Information on the activities of the Latvian Collegium of Sworn Advocates and the Latvian Council of Sworn Advocates, on the laws and regulations, the lawyers (advocates) and the courts in which they practise (with contact details), along with details of other issues concerning the Latvian legal profession, can be found on the website of the Latvian Council of Sworn Advocates.

-According to the Law on notaries, notaries are authorised to:
+Under the Law on notaries, sworn notaries are authorised to:

 - draw up notarial certificates;

-- accept money, securities and documents for safekeeping;
+- take custody of money, securities and documents;

-- draw up proposals for the division of property in cases duly provided for in law;
+- draw up proposals for the division of property in the cases provided for by law;

-- conduct divorce cases (on condition that both spouses have agreed to this in writing and there is no outstanding dispute);
+- conduct divorce proceedings (provided that both spouses have agreed to this in writing and there is no outstanding dispute);

-All of Latvia’s certified notaries have joined together to form the Latvian Certified Notaries Association (Latvijas Zvērinātu notāru kolēģija), an independent national professional body for certified notaries.
-The Latvian Council of Certified Notaries (Latvijas Zvērinātu notāru padome) is the representative and supervisory body for certified notaries and the administrative and executive body for the Latvian Certified Notaries Association.
+All of Latvia’s sworn notaries have joined together as the Latvian Collegium of Sworn Notaries (Latvijas Zvērinātu notāru kolēģija), which is an independent national body of sworn notaries.
+The Latvian Council for Sworn Notaries (Latvijas Zvērinātu notāru padome) is the representative and supervisory body for sworn notaries and the administrative and executive body for the Latvian Collegium of Sworn Notaries.
 Its tasks are set out in Article 230 of the Law on notaries.

-Information on the activities and number of certified notaries, the location of their practices, and other issues relating to the Latvian notarial system can be found on the official Latvian notarieswebsite.
+Information on the activities and the number of sworn notaries, the location of their practices and other issues relating to the Latvian notary system can be found on the official Latvian notaries website.

-Certified bailiffs (Zvērināti tiesu izpildītāji) are considered to be officers of the courts system.
-Certified bailiffs are attached to regional courts, implement the decisions of judicial and other institutions and perform acts prescribed in other laws.
+Sworn bailiffs (Zvērināti tiesu izpildītāji) are members of the judicial system.
+Sworn bailiffs are attached to regional courts, enforce the decisions of judicial and other bodies and carry out other activities provided for by law.

-Certified bailiffs perform their duties within the territorial jurisdiction of the regional court to which they are affiliated.
-The number of certified bailiffs, their posts, jurisdictions and jurisdictional boundaries are laid down by the Cabinet.
+Sworn bailiffs perform their duties within the territorial jurisdiction of the regional court to which they are attached.
+The number of sworn bailiffs, their positions, jurisdictions and jurisdictional boundaries are laid down by the Cabinet of Ministers.

-Information on the locations of certified bailiffs’ offices, the laws and regulations governing the profession of certified bailiff and the laws and regulations governing the activities of the Latvian Council of Certified Bailiffs can be found onthe website of the Latvian Council of Certified Bailiffs.
-The portal is currently only available in Latvian.
+Information on where sworn bailiff practices are located and details of legislation regulating the profession of sworn bailiffs and the activities of the Latvian Council of Sworn Bailiffs can be found on the website of the Latvian Council of Sworn Bailiffs.
+The portal is currently available in Latvian only.

 Organisations providing pro bono legal services

-There is no list of such organisations in Latvia.
+There is no list of organisations of this type in Latvia.